Eli Dershwitz: Olympics

 Dershwitz competed at the 2016 Rio Summer Olympics, on August 10.
 He qualified by being in the top 14 of the FIE adjusted official ranking list, and was the youngest member of the US Olympic fencing team.
 He said, "I am excited to represent my country... at a sporting event that brings the entire world together in peace."
 Dershwitz commented on his rise from a viewer of the Games as a teenager, "just to think that in three short years ... it can go from watching on a computer screen ... screaming in my pajamas at 3 in the morning to actually being on the biggest stage in sports, it’s so hard to picture.
 But now it’s all I think about."
 Dershwitz lost to Seppe van Holsbeke of Belgium in the opening competition round of the Olympics men's sabre, 15–12, who advanced to the Round of 16.
 He returned to Harvard University as a sophomore six days following the 2016 Summer Olympics closing ceremony.

 He fenced for the United States in fencing at the 2020 Olympics in Tokyo in 2021, losing in the round of 16 to Kim Jung-Hwan of Korea, who went on to win the bronze medal.

-Dershwitz is representing the United States at the 2024 Summer Olympics in Paris, France, in the Men's sabre and Men's team sabre on July 27 and 31, 2024.
+Dershwitz represented the United States at the 2024 Summer Olympics in Paris, France, in the Men's sabre and Men's team sabre, finishing 17th and 7th respectively.